wealthscope/wealthscope-partner-sdk/README.md

 ## Approach

-Using simple HTTP calls, this allows the client to retrieve the information they need from Wealthscope, but format and displat it however they choose.
+Using simple HTTP calls, this allows the client to retrieve the information they need from Wealthscope, and format and display it however they choose.

 ## Capabilities